 4. Evenings on Old Falls Street are quite enjoyable.

 Old Falls Street, between 3rd Street and Rainbow Blvd., provides great walkable evening entertainment the whole family can enjoy.
-At least when the weather’s nice, weekends mean that guests can enjoy bands playing at outdoor bars, outdoor dining at Savor and TGI Fridays, and people “hanging out” at the giant chess and checker boards in the green space next to the Quality Hotel and Suites.
+Weekends mean that guests can enjoy bands playing at open air bars, outdoor dining at Savor and TGI Fridays, and “hanging out” at the giant chess and checker boards in the green space next to the Quality Hotel and Suites.
 We wandered the street, from one end to the other and played a late night game of giant checkers.
-We enjoyed the fire pits and conversation areas at Savor’s outdoor dining area.
+Along the way, we enjoyed the fire pits and conversation areas at Savor’s outdoor dining area.
 We took in the sights and sounds — such a pleasant surprise.

 5. Niagara Gorge Trail is phenomenal and free!She’s taking a picture of me taking a picture of her!
 Or is it me taking a picture of her taking a picture of me?